 Had we placed objects up there, do you see how they would have distracted the eye from the island and those gutsy light fixtures?
 In the field of creamy white, the accessories would have stood out and called attention to themselves.
 That's why I purposely blended the color of the cabinets, walls and ceilings on this job so that you wouldn’t notice the shorter cabinetry.
 I wouldn’t want to call attention to it by putting things up there, now would I?

-Too cluttered, too much stuff is placed way up high, it's too busy, and there are way too many different types of things up there.
+This example is just too cluttered with too much stuff is placed way up high.
+It's too busy, and there are way too many different types of things up there.

 Where is all the money in this kitchen?

 ...It's in the cabinets, the appliances, the tile.